diogo-fernan/aco/README.md

 *aco* is an ISO C++ Ant Colony Optimization (ACO) algorithm (a metaheuristic optimization technique inspired on ant behavior) for the traveling salesman problem.
 It releases a number of ants incrementally whilst updating pheromone concentration and calculating the best graph route.
 In the end, the best route is printed to the command line.

-*aco* was developed a few years back for academic and research purposes.
-It is available for anyone interested in ACO methods.
-Feel free to explore the algorithm and tweak its parameteres.
+*aco* was developed a few years back for academic and research purposes based on "*Computational Intelligence: An Introduction*" (first edition from 2002) by Andries Engelbrecht.
+This algorithm is available for anyone interested in ACO methods, so feel free to explore it and tweak parameters.

 # Usage